Zoological Medicine

 But what do you do if the medicine you need isn’t “routinely used?”

-With thousands to tens of thousands of patients, your life as a zoological veterinary professional is one of constant challenge, investigation, innovation and invention.
-And no-one knows better than you that caring for the animals in zoos, aquaria and preserves requires teamwork.
-Trainers, handlers and dieticians all play crucial roles in diagnosis and treatment.
-And, every week, Zoological Medicine professionals like you add our specialized compounding pharmacists to their teams.
+With thousands to tens of thousands of patients, your life as a zoological veterinary professional is one of constant challenge, investigation, innovation, and invention.
+Nno-one knows better than you that caring for the animals in zoos, aquaria, and preserves requires teamwork.
+Trainers, handlers, and dieticians all play crucial roles.
+Every week, Zoological Medicine professionals like you add our specialized compounding pharmacists to their teams.

 Turn to Wedgewood Pharmacy to help maintain the health of your animals.

-As one of the nation's largest compounding pharmacies, our specialized compounding pharmacists have helped to solve unique medication problems for zoos, aquaria and preserves for years.
-Serving more than 25,000 human-health and animal-health prescribers, we have the experience and resources to help you to solve many complex medication-compliance issues.
+As the nation's largest animal-health compounding pharmacy, our specialized compounding pharmacists have helped to solve unique medication problems for zoos, aquaria and preserves for years.
+Serving more than 40,000 prescribers, we have the experience and resources to help you to solve many complex medication-compliance issues.

-If you do not find the specific compounded medication, dosage form and/or flavor that meets your needs, please telephone Renee Lupo, R. Ph, F.A.C.A., F.A.C.V.P., technical-services pharmacist at 856.832.1314 or send her an e-mail at rlupo@wedgewoodpharmacy.com.
+If you do not find the specific compounded medication, dosage form and/or flavor that meets your needs, please telephone Phil Scully, R. Ph, C.C.P. technical services pharmacist, at 865-832-1326 or via e-mail at (pscully@wedgewoodpharmacy.com).

 To learn more about caring for free-ranging and captive wild animals, you may find these resources to be helpful.